Michigan Indian Leadership Program

-The Pre-College Leadership Program (PCLP) is a one-week summer experience co-sponsored by Michigan State University’s College of Agriculture and Natural Resources (CANR) and the Office of the Associate Provost for Undergraduate Education.
+The Michigan Indian Leadership Program (MILP) is a one-week summer experience co-sponsored by Michigan State University’s College of Agriculture and Natural Resources (CANR) and the Office of the Associate Provost for Undergraduate Education.

-PCLP is designed to give Native American youth in grades 8-12 the opportunity to experience college life and explore the many exciting educational opportunities available at Michigan State University as well as the many career opportunities available in the agricultural, food sciences, natural resources and related fields.
+MILP is designed to give Native American youth in grades 8-12 the opportunity to experience college life and explore the many exciting educational opportunities available at Michigan State University as well as the many career opportunities available in the agricultural, food sciences, natural resources and related fields.
+Although the program is not limited to Native American youth, the program content is based on issues of relevance to Native American students.

-PCLP is designed for Native American youth entering grades 8-12.
+MILP is designed primarily for Native American youth entering grades 8-12 and other students with a strong interest and involvement in Native American culture and community.
 The program is open to 30 participants annually.

-As a PCLP participant, what will I do?
+As a MILP participant, what will I do?

 Daily activities include academic, social and cultural presentations.
-The mornings consist of ACT test preparation and afternoons consist of tours and presentations by different MSU colleges.
+The mornings consist of SAT test preparation and afternoons consist of tours and presentations by different MSU colleges.

 Evening activities include social time, cultural presentations, and traditional arts such as black ash basket making, pottery and porcupine quill work.
 Activities are facilitated by current Native American undergraduate students, faculty, staff, as well as elders and artisans from across the state.